readyready15728/misc/stardew-valley-notes.md

 * Animals prefer outdoors grass (but not being out in the rain).
 * Refined Quartz is made from firing Quartz with Coal.
 * Put space between Crab Pots so they're easy to distinguish.
-* Harvesting from Crab Pots is much more efficient if you
-* Harvesting from Crab Pots is much more efficient if you
 * Bundle progress can be checked from the Player Menu.
 * It's way more efficient to harvest from many Crab Pots with Bait in hand ready to put it in.
 * Linus has the recipe for Sashimi (Friendship level 3, by mail next day).
 * It's not always profitable to turn fish into Sashimi.
-(I assume this refers to farmed fish?)
+(I assume this refers to farmed fish?
+No, there's a page on the wiki about this IIRC.)
 * Coffee can be used to increase player speed!
 * If Willy isn't in his shop you can take Bait off your fishing pole for Crab Pots.
 * Dig on spots where little brown stems appear.
 * Trellis crops can't be walked through.
-(Suggest 3x3 design with empty center?)
+(Suggest 3x3 design with empty center?
+That or rows to walk between.)
 * The Mayonnaise Machine can be quite profitable.
 * Grass mowed while all Silos are full doesn't count towards Hay.
 * Light sources are needed for lower mine levels.
 * Grass multiplies if permitted to, which can be used to harvest Hay sustainably.
-* Bees with flowers growing near them can produced flavored honey.
+* Bees with flowers growing near them can produce flavored honey.
 * Friendship can decay!
 One must talk to villagers to maintain it.
 * Sell high quality crops and keep regular ones for cooking because ingredient quality (currently) makes no difference.